JustinGOSSES/justingosses-website/data/authors/default.md

 <b>I have been a Program Manager, Data Scientist, Software Developer, and Geoscientist.</b>

-Here's a few highlights of my professional history with an emphasis on what types of code I've built solutions with.
+Here's a few highlights of my professional history with an emphasis on what types of code I used in each role and what types of problems were solved.

 #### Microsoft

 Currently, I work at Microsoft as a Senior Program Manager focused on improving the <a href='https://innersourcecommons.org/'>inner source</a> experience, or use and reuse of code across organizational boundaries.
 I sit within Microsoft's <a href="https://opensource.microsoft.com/">Open Source Program Office</a>.
-I'm relatively new, but suspect I'll be writing <a href="https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/">Kusto</a> (dialect of SQL), JavaScript, C#, and Python.
+I'm relatively new and stil gaining understanding of the role, but suspect I'll be writing <a href="https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/">Kusto</a> (dialect of SQL), JavaScript, C#, and Python to understand current rates & patterns of code collaboration as we attempt to reduce friction and better align tooling and incentives.

 #### NASA Contractor
 I previously worked as a NASA contractor, supporting <a href="https://www.nasa.gov/offices/ocio/home/index.html">NASA’s Office of the Chief Information Officer’s</a> Technology and Innovation division, now re-orged into <a href="https://www.nasa.gov/offices/ocio/operations">IDAS</a> in two roles.

 (1.)
 As Principal Data Scientist data analytics team, I worked on projects that leverage modern data science, data visualization, and machine-learning approaches to solve client problems and help speed adoption of the latest tools.
 In the earliest form of the role, I focused on providing advise, consulting, and prototypes for internal NASA customers in finance, human resources, facilities, space technology, and other domains.
 Later on, I worked on enterprise level processes and tooling for data warehousing, data analytics, data catalogs, and metadata standards.
 I’ve done machine-learning projects in NLP (natural language processing), automated speech recognition, image recognition, as well as with tabular data in different forms.
 Most of my code was Python or JavaScript, but I sometimes did a little PHP, C++, and Java as needed.

 (2.)
 I was also the technical program manager for Open-Innovation program, responsible for sharing NASA’s open data and open source code through the public facing websites data.nasa.gov, code.nasa.gov, api.nasa.gov, github.com/nasa as well as the programs and infrastructure to support internal-facing inner source activities.
+This role leveraged a lot of front-end JavaScript skills, python data munging, and python data engineering skills for APIs and data transformation services.

 #### BP

 Before NASA, I worked as a geoscientist for BP and got to dig into data to answer questions that drove business questions across Canada, U.S., and Brazil.
 Towards the end of my time there I also got to use code to build solutions that domain specific software applications couldn't be twisted into answering via graphics user interfaces alone.
-I wrote data processing scripts in sed/awk when domain software didn't quite do what was needed.
-I also put together prototypes combining Python with ArcGIS and Excel based data inputs to identify risks to reservoir quality.
+I wrote data processing scripts in sed/awk when novel types of analytics were required.
+I also put together prototypes combining Python with ArcGIS and Excel based data inputs to identify risks to reservoir quality earlier than traditional methods.

 ## Recent Talks